 4 - Soy Sauce

-Soy sauce is the undercover hero when you’re out of nutritional yeast.
-It’s salty, it’s rich, and it brings a punch of umami flavor to the table.
+Soy sauce is the undercover hero when you're out of nutritional yeast (a fermented condiment made from soybeans and wheat).
+It's salty, it's rich, and it brings a punch of umami flavor to the table.

 Why does it work so well?
 Soy sauce has the depth and complexity to mimic the savory aspects of nutritional yeast, making it a handy sub in a pinch.

-When swapping, a little goes a long way.
-Use half a tablespoon of soy sauce for every tablespoon of nutritional yeast your recipe calls for.
+Use half a tablespoon of soy sauce for every tablespoon of nutritional yeast your recipe calls for, and for flour-based alternatives using soy consider soy flour swaps for recipes.

 Soy sauce is great for marinades, dressings, and giving your soups an extra layer of flavor.
 It's simple, effective, and likely already in your kitchen.